girls-incode/react-products-customers-crm/README.md

-## Product sales dashboard application in Nodejs and React
+## Product sales dashboard application in Expressjs and React

 This responsive app display data about new customers who buy products in realtime via REST.